DEV SITE .48

 They tend to enjoy clerical and most forms of office work, where they perform essential administrative duties.
 They often form the backbone of large and small organisations alike.
 They may enjoy being in charge of office filing systems, and using computers and other office equipment to keep things running smoothly.
 They usually like routine work hours and prefer comfortable indoor workplaces.

-Entry - Procurement Manager
+Entry / Progression - Procurement Manager

 Procurement managers are typically very experienced and often start out in sales or buying/purchasing but can also come from a supply chain and logistics background and then progress to procurement officers or analysts before taking another step up to procurement management.